kannanjayachandran/Full-Stack-Data-Science/15. Data Engineering and Big Data/Data Engineering Fundamentals/Readme.md

 | Provides a platform for developing, running, and managing applications without the complexity of building and maintaining the infrastructure. | Provides software that is centrally hosted and managed for the end user. | Provides virtualized computing resources over the internet. |
 | Examples: AWS Lambda, Google Cloud BigQuery, Azure SQL Database, etc. | Examples: Google Suite (Docs, Slide, Sheet) | Examples: AWS EC2, Google Cloud Compute Engine, Azure Virtual Machines, etc. |

+**Remember, VM costs include more than just the base compute instance.
+You'll also pay for storage, network, and data transfer costs.**

 ### AWS

+> All images are taken from AWS documentation.

 AWS provides a wide range of services for data engineering.
 Some of the key services are: